Skip to main content

 Orders are a feature that allows users to manage and track the weekly delivery process.

 Orders are a pivotal feature within the Ooooby platform, designed to streamline the management of your deliveries from start to finish.
-This overview provides hubs with a centralized view of upcoming orders by day, including all necessary details to efficiently pack and deliver customer orders.
-Understanding how to navigate and utilize this section can significantly enhance your operational efficiency.
+This overview provides shops with a centralised view of upcoming orders by day, including all necessary details to efficiently pack and deliver customer orders.
+Understanding how to navigate and utilise this section can significantly enhance your operational efficiency.

 What are Orders?